-Join us on Wednesday evenings beginning January 10th, 2018 for a ten-week course with fun hands-on activities.
+Join us on Wednesday evenings in January, 2020 for a ten-week course with fun hands-on activities.
 The class is free, and we provide dinner!
 Topics include: laws of arrest, CSI vs. Reality, pulling over vehicles and DUI investigations!

 Community Police Academy